zhaoguanchen/me/content/authors/admin/_index.md

       institution: University of Washington
       year: Sep.
 2020 - Mar.
 2022
     - course: Bachelor of Engineering in Computer Science and Technology
-      institution: Massachusetts Institute of Technology
+      institution: University of Science and Technology Beijing
       year: Sep.
 2014 - Jul.
 2018

 # Social/Academic Networking